-Printing the barcode at 80% size can be tricky for very small products such as lipbalms or mascara.
-Hence these products are oftern sold in a larger boxes or blister packaging so the barcode and ingredients can fit on the packaging.
+Printing the barcode at 80% size can be tricky for very small products such as lip balms or mascara.
+Hence these products are often sold in larger boxes or blister packaging so the barcode and ingredients can fit on the packaging.

-Generally it is only the fast-moving consumer goods (FMCG) stores who sometimes reject a barcode if it is very small.
+Generally, it is only the fast-moving consumer goods (FMCG) stores that sometimes reject a barcode if it is very small.
 FMCG stores deal with huge volumes of products and people and cannot afford delays at the checkout due to barcodes that won’t scan.